LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 indicate which LassoApp the website is serving.
 The environment variable is named :envvar:`LASSOSERVER_APP_PREFIX`.
 Its value should be the path to the root of the LassoApp.
-For example, if a site were dedicated to serving the Lasso Server Administration app, the value for the :envvar:`LASSOSERVER_APP_PREFIX` variable would be: "/lasso9/admin".
+For example, if a site were dedicated to serving the Lasso Server Admin app, the value for the :envvar:`LASSOSERVER_APP_PREFIX` variable would be "/lasso9/admin".
 Having the variable set in this manner would cause all `lassoapp_link` paths to be prefixed with "/lasso9/admin".

 The :envvar:`LASSOSERVER_APP_PREFIX` variable is used along with other web server configuration directives to provide transparent serving of a LassoApp.
-The following example for the Apache 2 web server illustrates how the Lasso Server Administration app would be served out of a virtual host named "admin.local".
+The following example for the Apache 2 web server illustrates how the Lasso Server Admin app would be served out of a virtual host named "admin.local".

 .. code-block:: apacheconf